MrStarbird/PStar4-Randomizer/README.md

 6. Text Skpping (Experimental, BUGGED)
 *User can choose to skip cutscene text in the game.
 Shops and NPC texts still play out.

-NOTE: This option so far works up to Gy-Laguiah at the Ladea Tower, where it will softlock.
+NOTE: This option so far works up to obtaining the Psycho Wand at Ladea Tower, where it will softlock at Alys' Death Scene.
 We are still working on this so until now, I wouldn't recommend using it unless you want to sample what can be.

 Here is what I want to do for future releases: